MariaMartinezRos/phaser_1/README.md

 ## References

-"Parents, teachers, government - they all teach you how to live the dreary, deadening life of a slave, but nobody teaches you how to live normally."
+> Parents, teachers, government - they all teach you how to live the dreary, deadening life of a slave, but nobody teaches you how to live normally.

 **In the Miso Soup - _Ryū Murakami_**

 Developed by Maria.